NK Slaven Belupo: History

 Slaven Belupo heads the all-time Intertoto Cup table being the most successful team in history of this tournament.

 In 2007, the club reached the Croatian Cup final for the first time, after defeating defending Cup holders HNK Rijeka 3–2 on aggregate.
 In the final, they lost to Dinamo Zagreb 2–1 on aggregate.
 Despite having lost the final, Slaven qualified for the UEFA Cup for the first time in their history, since Dinamo had already qualified for the UEFA Champions League by virtue of having won the Prva HNL.

 Slaven reached the second qualifying round of the 2007–08 UEFA Cup, defeating Albanian side Teuta Durrës 8–4 on aggregate before being eliminated after a 4–2 aggregate defeat to Turkish club Galatasaray.
 In 2008, Slaven finished runners-up in the Croatian league, which remains their best domestic result to date.

 On 28 August 2008 Slaven Belupo qualified for the 2008–09 UEFA Cup by beating Aris of Greece 2–1 on aggregate, thereby achieving arguably the best result in the history of the club.

 Slaven finished 3rd in the 2011–12 1.
 HNL, qualifying for the 2012–13 UEFA Europa League.
 After defeating Portadown 10–2 on aggregate they bowed out to Spanish giants Athletic Bilbao 4–3 on aggregate.

 In 2016, Slaven defeated HNK Rijeka 4–2 on aggregate in the 2015–16 Croatian Football Cup semi-final, reaching the final for the second time in their history.

+Supporters

+In 2023 group of fans organized themselves into a fan group under the name Podravske štuke (Podravska pike).